Siftah/get_iplayer/fileprefix.md

 See general information about file and directory naming [here](documentation#filenames-and-directories).

+#### Substitution Parameters

 get_iplayer 2.83 introduced a slightly extended syntax for [substitution parameters](documentation#substitution-parameters) used with the `fileprefix` option.
 It is now possible to define separators in `fileprefix` that are omitted when the associated parameter is empty.
-This should be of use to all get_iplayer users, but will be of particular value to XBMC users since XBMC expects particular formats for names of files to be automatically imported.
+This should be of use to all get_iplayer users, but will be of particular value to XBMC/Plex users since scrapers expect particular formats for names of files to be automatically imported.

 Consider this example: